dimagi/rep-test-srv/README.rst

  Repeater Test Service
 =======================

-This is a small service for testing Repeaters / CommCare HQ Data Forwarding.
+This is a small HTTP response service, created for testing CommCare HQ Data Forwarding, a.k.a.
+Repeaters.

 It supports the following features: